BTHPOS/gitian.signatures/README.md

-This repository contains gitian signatures for Bithereum.
-It should be updated on each release.
+Gitian signatures for Bithereum builds.
+Keys should be updated after each completed build.